makerdao/community/faqs/glossary.md

 ##### Soft-peg

-- relating the target value of a cryptocurrency to the absolute value of a fiat currency, allowing for some variance
+- relating the target value of an asset to the absolute value of a fiat currency, allowing for some variance

 ##### Stability Fee